 Dr. Michael Chevinsky

-Dr. Chevinsky is a native of Mendham, New Jersey.
-He received a Bachelor of Arts degree in Neurosciences with a minor in Philosophy from Drew University, in Madison, New Jersey, where he graduated Summa Cum Laude and was inducted into the Phi Beta Kappa national academic honor society, Beta Beta Beta national biology honor society, and Nu Rho Psi national neuroscience honor society.
+Dr. Michael S. Chevinsky was born on Long Island, New York and although he grew up next door in New Jersey, he often returned to visit his aunts, uncles, cousins, and grandparents on Long Island.
+He received a Bachelor of Arts degree in Neurosciences with a minor in Philosophy from Drew University, in Madison, New Jersey.
+He graduated Summa Cum Laude and was inducted into the Phi Beta Kappa national academic honor society, Beta Beta Beta national biology honor society, and Nu Rho Psi national neuroscience honor society.
 Dr. Chevinsky then attended Rutgers Robert Wood Johnson Medical School in New Brunswick, New Jersey, where he received a medical degree with a distinction in research.
-During medical school, Dr. Chevinsky pursued his interest in urology at the prestigious Memorial Sloan Kettering Cancer Center in New York City, dedicating an additional year of study focusing his attention on better understanding urologic cancers, authoring and co-authoring multiple articles in highly regarded journals including Nature Communications, The Journal of Clinical Oncology and The Journal of Urology and presenting at numerous national meetings.
-Dr. Chevinsky continued his medical career at the renowned Washington University in St. Louis-Barnes Jewish Hospital Medical Center in St. Louis, Missouri, where he completed a year of general surgery internship followed by four years of residency training in adult and pediatric urologic surgery under the direction of distinguished urologic surgeon Gerald Andriole, MD.
-While serving as Chief Resident Dr. Chevinsky had the opportunity to participate in many different complex urologic surgeries utilizing open, laparoscopic, and robotic surgical techniques.
-Following residency, Dr. Chevinsky was selected for a highly coveted fellowship position in Robotic Urologic Oncology and Minimally Invasive Surgery at The University of Southern California Institute of Urology, where he participated in over 200 robotic urologic surgeries under the tutelage of world renown robotic urologic surgical pioneer Dr. Inderbir Gill, MD and his team of expert robotic surgeons and innovators.
-Dr. Chevinsky has authored over 35 peer reviewed journal articles and abstracts which have been cited over 450 times.
-Dr. Chevinsky was trained in the newest techniques and technologies for treatment of patients with a broad spectrum of urologic conditions including Da Vinci robotic surgery for urologic cancers as well as for benign indications, minimally invasive treatments for kidney stones and ureteral strictures, robotic simple prostatectomy, green light laser vaporization of the prostate, aquablation therapy, and Urolift® for benign prostatic enlargement, bluelight cystoscopy for the evaluation and management of bladder cancer, and medical and surgical treatments of erectile dysfunction and male urinary incontinence.
-In an ever-changing landscape of innovative advanced treatments for patients with urologic diseases, Dr. Chevinsky keeps abreast of the newest techniques to offer his patients by regularly reading journal articles and attending conferences and lectures.
-Dr Chevinsky is very excited to be part of Dr. Pasin’s one of a kind team and help continue to provide expert urologic care to the residents in and around Orange County.
-Dr. Chevinsky believes that in order to care for patients it is imperative to care about them and strives for a patient centered individualized approach for each patient, taking into account his or her unique goals and expectations for treatment.
-Dr. Chevinsky endeavors to develop long lasting relationships with his patients based on transparency, respect, and trust.
-Dr. Chevinsky enjoys listening to music and playing the piano and saxophone, traveling, going to the beach, cooking, exercising, and exploring all that Southern California has to offer.
+During medical school, Dr. Chevinsky pursued his interest in urology at the prestigious Memorial Sloan Kettering Cancer Center in New York City, dedicating an additional year of study focusing his attention on better understanding urologic cancers.
+Continuing his medical career at the renowned Washington University in St. Louis-Barnes Jewish Hospital Medical Center in St. Louis, Missouri, Dr. Chevinsky completed a one-year general surgery internship followed by four years of residency training in adult and pediatric urologic surgery.
+While serving as Chief Resident, Dr. Chevinsky had the opportunity to participate in many different complex urologic surgeries utilizing open, laparoscopic, and robotic surgical techniques.
+Following residency, Dr. Chevinsky was selected for a highly coveted fellowship position in Robotic Urologic Oncology and Minimally Invasive Surgery at The University of Southern California Institute of Urology, where he participated in over 200 robotic urologic surgeries.
+Upon completion of his fellowship, Dr. Michael Chevinsky cared for patients in and around Orange County, helping to grow a busy private urologic practice in Southern California.
+Understanding the need for health education, he regularly volunteered his time at community health fairs and participated in prostate cancer screening events.
+He authored and co-authored more than 35 articles in highly regarded journals including Nature Communications, The Journal of Clinical Oncology, and The Journal of Urology, as well as presenting at numerous national meetings.
+His journal articles and abstracts have been cited over 450 times.
+Dr. Chevinsky, a board certified urologist, has trained in the newest techniques and technologies for a broad spectrum of urologic conditions, including Da Vinci robotic surgery for urologic cancers as well as for benign indications, minimally invasive treatments for kidney stones and ureteral strictures, robotic simple prostatectomy, GreenLight™ Laser Therapy vaporization of the prostate, Aquablation therapy, Urolift® for benign prostatic enlargement, and blue light cystoscopy for the evaluation and management of bladder cancer.
+Dr. Michael Chevinsky has partnered to deliver cutting edge expert urologic care at AUCNY Bethpage.
+Philosophically, Dr. Chevinsky believes in a patient-centered individualized approach, taking into account each person’s unique treatment goals and expectations.
+He tries to develop long lasting relationships with his patients based on transparency, respect, and mutual trust.
+After making the West coast-to-East coast trip regularly over a few years to visit family and friends in New York and New Jersey, Dr. Chevinsky made the decision to return home.
+He enjoys listening to music, attending concerts, and sporting events, playing the piano and saxophone, traveling, cooking, working out, and spending time with his family and his two dogs, Lilo and Hugo, who he rescued from an animal shelter.

 Languages Spoken: